Colin Stripling

-Colin Stripling (born October 27, 1994) is an American soccer player who plays as a midfielder for Stumptown AC of the National Independent Soccer Association.
+Colin Stripling (born October 27, 1994) is an American soccer player who plays as a midfielder for Slovenian PrvaLiga club Mura.

 Career

 In early 2019 Stripling signed a contract with FC Tucson ahead of its first season in USL League One.
-He made his professional debut on March 30 as an 85th minute substitute in a 3–1 win over Orlando City B.
+He made his professional debut on March 30 as an 85th-minute substitute in a 3–1 win over Orlando City B.

 Following the end of the 2019 season Stripling was signed by fellow USL1 side Greenville Triumph SC on December 16 ahead of the 2020 season.
 He went on to make 11 appearances for the squad during the season.
 On December 10, 2020, the team announced it had declined a contract option on him.

 On August 3, 2021, Stripling signed for Stumptown AC of the National Independent Soccer Association.